Norberg/molecule/README.md

 #### Adding a new atom
 Copy one of the existing SVGs and in a editor find the "feFlood10943" and replace the coloring with that from https://en.wikipedia.org/wiki/User:Benjah-bmm27/MakingMolecules/DSV by converting the hexcode to decimal RGB.
-The text can be edited in inkscape.
+The text can be edited in inkscape or manualy change the text on the second last line of the svg.
 ```
 cd img
 python export_svg2png.py